 - Save your coupon inserts.
-One thing I didn’t know about when I first started couponing was that an item often goes on sale at stores a few weeks after the coupon runs in the newspaper inserts (e.g. Smart Source, Red Plum, and P&G).
-I save all my inserts for several months until the coupons expire, and I only cut out the coupons that I absolutely plan to use.
+An item often goes on sale at stores a few weeks after its coupon runs in the newspaper inserts (e.g. Smart Source, Red Plum, and P&G).
+I save my inserts for several months until the coupons expire, and I only cut out the coupons that I absolutely plan to use.
 If I see a coupon that I might want to use, I typically leave it in the insert until I see that it’s on sale somewhere, and then I cut it out.

 - Match coupons with sale items.
 When you get a good coupon, it’s tempting to use it right away.
 However, if you give it a few weeks you may find that item on sale, which will get you an even better deal.

 - Check coupon blogs and match-ups.
-There are thousands upon thousands of blogs dedicated to coupons and grocery deals.
-Two of my favorites are Hip2Save and Maven of Savin, and I also like store-specific blogs like Totally Target and Iheartcvs.
-On these blogs, you will find listings of what is on sale at various stores and what coupons are available to use with these sale items.
-Before I go shopping, I often consult a coupon match-up on one of these blogs to see if there are coupons available for some of the things on my shopping list.
+There are thousands of blogs dedicated to coupons and grocery deals.
+A good websites for coupons on healthy products is Healthy Life Deals, and I also like store-specific blogs like Totally Target and Iheartcvs.
+On these sites, you’ll find listings of what’s on sale at various stores and what coupons are available to use with these sale items.
+If I have time before I go shopping, I consult a coupon match-up on one of these blogs to see if there are coupons available for some of the things on my shopping list.
 I can often print out or cut out a few extra coupons that I wasn’t aware of and save more money on my shopping trip.

-- Don’t buy junk just because you can get a good deal on it!
+- Don’t buy junk just because you can get a good deal on it.
 This probably goes without saying, but it can be very tempting to buy something just because it’s a great deal even though you don’t need it.
-If you are trying to focus on a healthy diet, there are many great bargains out there that you’ll want to avoid.
-Stay focused on the fact that you are trying to save money on high-quality items, and this will help guide you through the many shopping decisions that you face every day.
+If you’re trying to focus on a healthy diet, there are many great bargains out there that you’ll want to avoid.
+Stay focused on the fact that you want to save money on high-quality items, and this will help guide you through the many shopping decisions that you face every day.